 For testing both these options I decided to play PubG Game in the High mode initially.
 The gameplay did not feel rich as it did before and the grey scale intensity increased.
 Certainly, the frame rate fell below normal & since this is a first-person perspective game, it made aiming at the enemies tougher than what we experience outside the gaming mode.
 Talking about the battery percentage, 5% of the battery drained out every 15 minutes in the high mode.

 Switching over to the low mode, I won’t say it was impressive because the resolution was somewhat between the High Mode and the normal mode.
-But I was able to aim better in the low mode as frame rates were unaffected in this mode.
+But it was possible to aim better in the low mode as frame rates were unaffected in this mode.
 Followed by that, we noticed that the Low mode too consumed 5% of the battery every 15 minutes just like the high mode.

 Now, it was time to play the same game with gaming mode turned off.
 Guess what guys, the battery drained out 5% for every 15 minutes in a similar way we witnessed in the Battery Saver mode.
 I’d say you should enjoy this game by opting out of the power saving mode so that you enjoy your gaming sessions along with high definition graphics and normal frame rate as you don’t save any battery at all for this game in Battery Saver mode.